wkumari/draft-wkumari-dnsop-extended-error/README.md

    set, since retrying is likely to create additional load without yielding a more fresh answer.

-4.1.4.
-NOERROR Extended DNS Error Code 4 - Forged answer
+4.2.2.
+NOERROR Extended DNS Error Code 4 - Forged Answer

    For policy reasons (legal obligation, or malware filtering, for instance), an answer was forged.
 The R flag should not be set.

-4.1.5.
+4.2.3.
 SERVFAIL Extended DNS Error Code 5 - DNSSEC Indeterminate

    The resolver attempted to perform DNSSEC validation, but validation ended in the Indeterminate state.
 The R flag should not be set.

-4.2.
+4.3.
 INFO-CODEs for use with RESPONSE-CODE: SERVFAIL(2)

-4.2.1.
+4.3.1.
 SERVFAIL Extended DNS Error Code 1 - DNSSEC Bogus

    The resolver attempted to perform DNSSEC validation, but validation ended in the Bogus state.
 The R flag should not be set.

-4.2.2.
+4.3.2.
 SERVFAIL Extended DNS Error Code 2 - Signature Expired

    The resolver attempted to perform DNSSEC validation, a signature in the validation chain was expired.
 The R flag should not be set.

-4.2.3.
+4.3.3.
 SERVFAIL Extended DNS Error Code 3 - Signature Not Yet Valid

    The resolver attempted to perform DNSSEC validation, but the signatures received were not yet valid.
 The R flag should not be set.

-4.2.4.
-SERVFAIL Extended DNS Error Code 4 - DNSKEY missing
+4.3.4.
+SERVFAIL Extended DNS Error Code 4 - DNSKEY Missing

    A DS record existed at a parent, but no supported matching DNSKEY record could be found for the child.
 The R flag should not be set.

-4.2.5.
-SERVFAIL Extended DNS Error Code 5 - RRSIGs missing

-   The resolver attempted to perform DNSSEC validation, but no RRSIGs could be found for at least one RRset where RRSIGs were expected.